 A pool pump is the central piece of equipment that functions your pool filtration system.
 It keeps the water moving so that dirt and debris can be filtered out and your pool chemicals can do their job effectively.

 Without a functioning pool pump, your pool water will quickly become stagnant.
 Water bugs and mosquitoes will take up residence, and algae will flourish.
 Think of green, murky water that is unappealing to swimmers and lots of bugs that swim and fly to drive you away.

 Keeping your pool pump functioning is essential to maintaining a clean and healthy swimming pool.
-And, by extension, knowing how to take care of your pool pump is also crucial so that you can avoid costly repairs and replacements.
+And by extension, knowing how to take care of your pool pump is crucial to avoid costly repairs and replacements.

 How Pool Pumps Work

-A pool pump uses a motor to move water through your filtration system continuously.
+A pool pump uses a motor to continuously move water through your filtration system.
 It is designed to be filled with water at all times.
 If the pump is operated dry, it will burn out the motor and cause you to have to replace an expensive piece of pool equipment.

 You can avoid running the pump dry by making sure to prime it before use.